HORSE PENS 40 PARK ---- Steele, AL. "The South's Best Kept Secret"

 Horse Pens 40 has a very rich human history that dates back to the earliest occupation of this area, with up to 15,000 years of human habitation and approximately 8,000 years of nearly constant use.
 The first humans to see the mountain would have considered it a huge fortress that could provide them protection, shelter, food, and water, throughout the year.
 There are numerous springs and streams all throughout the park.
 Many of the people who first came to this area lived under the overhangs along the streams at certain times of the year.
 They considered the ancient naturally carved rock formations to be unique and very special, the perfect place for their ceremonies and sacred rituals.
 Many times during the year they would climb the mountain to hold their ceremonies in the huge natural amphitheater or in the area next to the Big Horse Pen, known today as "the stone fort".
 Inside the stone fort is the Thunderbird rock, which was very sacred to some of the early Indian tribes, and is believed by some to be the origin of the chipped stone bird fetishes found throughout the Southeastern US.

-Our Spring Powwow continues an 8,000 to 10,000 year old tradition of ceremonial spring festivals here.
+Our Native American gahterings continue an 8,000 to 10,000 year old tradition of ceremonial gatherings, ceremonies, and festivals here.
 Since it is a natural stone fortress atop a fortress-like mountain, it was used by the Native Americans as a protected village and ceremonial area for thousands of years.
 There are living and working areas as well as burial areas dating back to the Paleo (pre- Stone Age-12,000+ years ago) and Archaic (early Stone Age-10,000 years ago) periods up to more recent times throughout the park.
 We also have what may be the only remaining example in the United States of an ancient leaching pit that has seen actual historical use.
 It was used to remove the tannic acid from acorns and hickory nuts in order to render them edible for making meal for bread.
 This is an ancient high-volume food processing area that could produce about 150 lbs. of edible meal every day or so.
+Normally they were temporary structures dug in clay, but ours is in a natural stone cavity and could still be used today.

 (NOTE: While we encourage the use of the park for recreational, historical, nature study, and educational purposes, all areas of the park are strictly protected under Federal law as well as closely guarded by our family against looting, vandalism, and destruction.
 We allow no digging, artifact hunting or removal, or any disturbing of the ground, rocks, plants, or animals at any time.
 We have several rare and endangered species of plants, animals, and birds, as well as many unique rock formations throughout the park and all are strictly and strongly guarded and protected at all times.)